 22. Be patient when you don’t think your child will ever enjoy reading.
-In Snow, Reading, and a Little Miracle I shared how my youngest began to love reading.
+In How to Encourage a Love of Reading in Your Kids, I shared how my youngest began to love reading.
 Don’t give up hope, mama!

 23. Be resourceful.
 Cindy shares 11 Tips for Raising Readers.

 24. Consider the fact that reading is an everyday part of our lives.
 Books aren’t the only place it happens as Ashley shares in Think Outside the Book: 10 Other Ways to Get Your Child Reading.